-The Doctor of Ministry program is offered with primary work done in English, Korean, Chinese or Spanish.
+The Doctor of Ministry program is offered with primary work done in English, Korean, or Spanish.
 The ability to use English-language bibliography is essential, but principal classroom work and major writing assignments may be done in the student’s primary language of ministry.
 The use of language other than English is to enable students to function at their optimal level in their primary language to focus on ministries and resources specific to their linguistic communities.
-The Korean, Spanish, and Chinese Doctor of Ministry tracks at NYIS do not require a student demonstrate proficiency in English.
+The Korean, or Spanish Doctor of Ministry tracks at NYTS do not require a student to demonstrate proficiency in English.

 The Doctor of Ministry is primarily offered through intensive formats which are supported by additional on-line learning technologies.
 Cohort groups number between 8-15 in any particular year, and not all tracks or learning formats may be offered each year.

 The Korean Ministries Doctor of Ministry intensive is designed for those whose primary language is Korean and who are working in ministries around the globe.
 Classes are offered in an intensive format that meets in New York for four weeks during the summer and again one week during the following spring in the first year.
 All work done in the second year is completed at the location of the student’s ministry.
 The Korean Ministry track is also available in a residential format which requires weekly classes during the first year for fall and spring semesters and weekly classes in the fall of the second year.

 The Hispanic-Latino/a Ministries Doctor of Ministry is offered in Spanish in a format that requires students to travel to New York for three one-week intensive periods during the first year, and again one week during the fall the second year of the program.